Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 For the Main Stage, teams can only register one stand-in.
 If a team that qualifies for the Main Stage had two stand-ins registered in the Open Qualifier, the TO will reach out to confirm which stand-in out of the two shall be registered for the Main Event.

-No player transfers between teams will be allowed within the same season.
+No player transfers between teams will be allowed during the same tournament.

 If a player participated in a single match for one team during the tournament, they will not be eligible to play for a different participating team in the same tournament.